 A precise and passionate speaker, his synagogue sermons and university lectures combine learned Jewish perspectives with strategic and political insight, always with an inspirational thrust.
 Listeners come away informed and spiritually uplifted.

-He has spoken in Israel, Canada, the U.S., and Europe at many shuls, federations, advocacy forums, and universities.
-He has appeared as an expert on CBC, CNN, Israel TV and Radio, and been quoted in The New York Times and other international publications.
+He has spoken in Israel, Canada, the US, and Europe at many shuls, federations, advocacy forums, and universities.
+He has appeared as an expert on CBC, CNN, Israeli television and radio, and been quoted in The New York Times and other international publications.

 Visit the Press Room for a flyer that can be distributed at speaking events, and for photos of Mr. Weinberg.